Home

-So you really want to know what is ISO 9001?
+So you really want to know what is ISO 9001:2008?
 Really?
-OK, here’s an overview …as it’s officially known in the United States, the standard ANSI/ISO/ASQ Q9001-2000 was formally approved on December 13, 2000.
-The 2000 version is the third and current revision, replacing the three ISO 9000 standards, 9001, 9002 and 9003.
-This revision can be used by all organizations, sometimes with certain exclusions (covered later).
+OK, here’s an overview …as it’s officially known in the United States, the standard ANSI/ISO/ASQ Q9001-2008 was formally approved on November 15, 2008.

 Management commitment is even detailed within the standard.
 Their commitment can no longer be words, instead they must be able to prove their responsibility for the QMS by (among other topics) conducting management review meetings and providing resources (money, labor, equipment) to make certain the QMS is developed and maintained.
 Top management is also ultimately responsible for assuring that the QMS improves.